NextLevel/NextLevel/README.md

 ## About

-NextLevel was initally just a weekend project but has grown into a open community of enthusists.
-The software provides foundational components for managing advanced media recording, camera interface customization, and gestural interaction customization for iOS.
+NextLevel was initally just a weekend project but has grown into a open community of camera enthusists.
+The software provides foundational components for managing media recording, camera interface customization, gestural interaction customization, and image streaming for iOS.
 The same capabilities can also be found in apps such as [Snapchat](http://snapchat.com), [Instagram](http://instagram.com), and [Vine](http://vine.co).

-It's goal is to continue to provide a good foundation for quick integration (enabling you to take your projects to the next level) – focusing development on the functionality that matters most whether it's realtime image processing, computer vision methods, augmented reality, or even new cinematographic recording techniques.
+The goal is to continue to provide a good foundation for quick integration (enabling projects to be taken to the next level) – allowing focus to placed on functionality that matters most whether it's realtime image processing, computer vision methods, augmented reality, or even new cinematographic recording techniques.

-One example of NextLevel adoption is AR app [Mirage World](https://mirage.world), which leverages it's capabilities for media capture and image analysis.
+## Documentation

+You can find [the docs here](https://nextlevel.github.io/NextLevel).
+Documentation is generated with [jazzy](https://github.com/realm/jazzy) and hosted on [GitHub-Pages](https://pages.github.com).

+### Stickers

+If you found this project to be helpful, check out the [Next Level stickers](https://www.stickermule.com/en/user/1070732101/stickers).

+### Project

+NextLevel is a community – contributions and discussions are welcome!

+- Feature idea?
+Open an [issue](https://github.com/nextlevel/NextLevel/issues).
+- Found a bug?
+Open an [issue](https://github.com/nextlevel/NextLevel/issues).
+- Need help?
+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/nextlevel) with the tag ’nextlevel’.
+- Questions?
+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/nextlevel) with the tag 'nextlevel'.
+- Want to contribute?
+Submit a pull request.

 ### Related Projects